diodz/abm-school-choice/README.md

 You can open the [Netlogo file](https://github.com/diodz/abm-school-choice/blob/master/netlogo/abm_school_choice.nlogo) in your Netlogo environment in your desktop or in the [Netlogo website](http://netlogoweb.org/launch#Load).

-Alternatively you can open an html version of the model by opening the following [file in your browser] https://drive.google.com/file/d/1usn-23EBkXI8d9H7aivZm-Zzd6IG5smM/view?usp=sharing.
+Alternatively you can open an html version of the model by opening the following [file in your browser](https://drive.google.com/file/d/1usn-23EBkXI8d9H7aivZm-Zzd6IG5smM/view?usp=sharing).
 You can also execute get_html_model.sh to auto download.

 ## WHAT IS IT?